rancher/docs/content/rancher/v2.x/en/installation/ha/kubernetes-rke/_index.md

 ### Save your files

-You will need to save a copy of the `kube_config_rancher-cluster.yml` and `rancher-cluster.yml` files.
+Save a copy of the `kube_config_rancher-cluster.yml` and `rancher-cluster.yml` files.
 You will need these files to maintain and upgrade your Rancher instance.

 ### Issues or errors?